Rushi-Sh/Runtime-Terrors_Phase3_Submission_H23/README_RUNTIME TERRORS.txt

    - Also visual depiction of the amount of beds are portrayed.

 7. Outputs for goverment officials:
     - we are providing pie and bar graph to them on the trends of Age distributionof patients,Beds composition on basis of oxygen cylinders and Top 5 findings of covid             and other respiratory diseases

+NOTE : All the outputs will be shown on the python file for now.

 Considerations